Three Things You Might Not Know About Physical Therapy

 Physical therapists are trained to help people of all ages with a range of conditions but what therapists specialize in may vary by practice setting or years of experience.
 With this knowledge, patients are better equipped to find the right therapist to treat their injuries or illnesses.
 No matter what setting physical therapists work in or what they specialize in, they share a common goal: To help patients recover from illness or injury and to maintain or regain safe, functional mobility.

-In both our Ashland and Richmond offices we have therapist specialists in orthopedics, manual therapy techniques, and dry needling.
-In these clinics we treat a variety of conditions ranging from overuse and traumatic type injuries to post-operative rehabilitation care
+In our office we have therapist specialists in orthopedics, manual therapy techniques, and dry needling.
+We treat a variety of conditions ranging from overuse and traumatic type injuries to post-operative rehabilitation care.

 Please call for an appointment to discuss how we can assist you in achieving your goals at 804-340-1193.